Sustainability Initiatives at the Tides Inn

 The Tides Inn Waterfront Restoration Project

-In March 2021, the Tides Inn announces plans for a shoreline restoration project, which will deepen its guests’ connection to the land, shoreline and water.
-The $3.6 million project includes a “living shoreline” along Carter’s Creek, beach restoration, hands-on educational programming and community partnerships.
-The first phase of a larger, multi-year project, this inaugural phase is slated to be complete in summer 2021.
+Our $3.6 million shoreline restoration project features a “living shoreline” along Carter’s Creek, beach restoration, hands-on educational programming and community partnerships.
+The first phase of a larger, multi-year project, this inaugural phase was completed in early 2022.

-Internationally-acclaimed Gluckman Tang Architects is the design lead for this project.
-Waterstreet Studio, a landscape architecture firm, along with Bay Design Group, the civil engineers on the project, will assist in the development of a curvilinear wharf and nature trail, as well as restoration of the property’s original beach and shoreline.
+Internationally-acclaimed Gluckman Tang Architects was the design lead for this project.
+Waterstreet Studio, a landscape architecture firm, along with Bay Design Group, the civil engineers on the project, assisted in the development of the curved boardwalk and nature trail, as well as restoration of the property’s original beach and shoreline.
 These improvements will allow for new protective measures and future preservation.

 - 18,000 square feet of new living shoreline